openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 ### Providing `sccache` Prefix

-The folder in the remote storage where the cache for the OS/architecture will be saved is provided via the `SCCACHE_AZURE_KEY_PREFIX` environment variable under the job's `env` key:
+The folder on the remote storage where the cache for the OS/architecture will be saved is provided via the `SCCACHE_AZURE_KEY_PREFIX` environment variable under the job's `env` key:
 ```yaml
 Build:
   ...